 11. Pow and Wow

 Students take turns in groups sharing the best thing that has happened that day (wow) as well as the worst (pow).
-You could vary this to have students share something that was a Pow and Wow about virtual learning, or being back to school in person.
+You could vary this to have students share something that was a Pow and Wow about being back to school or about their summer vacation.
 This is something we do often during the year, not just at the beginning.

 12. Team Challenge